Víctor Jara: Legal actions

+A 2009 Inter-American Commission on Human Rights (IACHR) legal petition which was published in December 2019 described Polanco as having been a "Captain of Army Intelligence," and noted that he had been detained through the jurisdiction of the Criminal Justice of Santiago in May 2004 for his role in a separate murder and was convicted in 2007.

 On 15 April 2015, a US judge ordered Barrientos to stand trial in Florida.
 On 27 June 2016, he was found liable for Jara's killing, and the jury awarded Jara's family $28 million.

 On 3 July 2018, eight retired Chilean military officers were sentenced to 15 years in prison for Jara's murder and the murder of his Communist associate and former Chilean prison director Littre Quiroga Carvajal.
 They received three extra years for kidnapping both men.
 A ninth suspect was sentenced to five years in prison for covering up the murders.

 In November 2018, it was reported that a Chilean court ordered the extradition of Barrientos.

+On 28 August 2023, the Chilean Supreme Court ratified the previous judicial resolutions.
+The retired Army Brigadier, Hernán Chacón Soto, upon learning of the Supreme Court's now final and unappealable sentence, committed suicide the next day, before he could be arrested and taken to prison.

+On 5 October 2023, Barrientos was arrested in Deltona, Florida, during a traffic stop.
+His U.S. citizenship had been previously revoked by a U.S. Federal Court on 14 July 2023 after it was found that he willfully concealed material facts related to his military service.